July 26, 2024

 It is also helpful for identifying upselling opportunities, testing pricing strategies, and understanding changes in customer purchasing behavior.

-28. Shopify New Vs Returning Customers
+28. Shopify New Vs Returning Customers Sales

 The New vs Returning Customers report in Shopify compares first-time buyers with repeat customers over a chosen period.
 You can group results by hour, day, week, month, quarter, or year, with separate rows for each customer type.